 Although there exists weapons, there is no place to deploy them…

-Someday we need to admit that civilization is not God’s gift to humanity, but instead an imperfect means that evolved to enable a tribal species (us) to co-exist relatively peacefully in abnormally large populations.
+Someday we need to admit that civilization is not God’s gift to humanity, but instead an imperfect means that evolved to enable a tribal species (us) to co-exist relatively peacefully in unnaturally large populations.
 A realistic and non-apologetic view of the negative consequences of civilization should help us understand and manage civilization better, or at a minimum, not make matters worse by ignorantly blaming scapegoats.

 This “disease” of cognitive conviction, assisted by civilization, is the root cause of so-called evil, not a devil or whatever scapegoat we seize upon.
 Just look around; do you see anything in the natural world that you could call evil?
 So does that mean humanity is not part of the natural world?
-Nope, but we certainly strive hard to shield ourselves from the less benevolent aspects of the natural world.
+No, but we certainly strive hard to shield ourselves from the less benevolent aspects of the natural world.
 Alas, in shielding ourselves in some ways we increase our burden in other ways.
-No one escapes the universe; as chapter 5 say, The universe is not benevolent, and all things serve as grass dogs (‘sacrificial lambs’) That takes some cognitive courage to accept.
+No one escapes the universe as chapter 5 hints, The universe is not benevolent, and all things serve as grass dogs (‘sacrificial lambs’) That takes some cognitive courage to accept.
 At least “realizing I don’t know” is a step in the right direction.

 If a picture is worth a thousand words, how much is a video worth?